mzrimsek/server-config/stacks/core/README.md

 ## Main

 Represents the services configured on my main server (or at least part of it).
 These are usually my daily driver services and game servers.

+TODO: Add some detailed information for each stack...envs, what they're for, etc.